On the Jews and Their Lies: Content

-Luther's essay consistently distinguishes between Jews who accept Christianity (with whom he has no issues) and Jews who practise Judaism (whom he excoriates viciously).
+Luther's essay consistently distinguishes between Jews who accept Christianity (with whom he has no issues) and Jews who practice Judaism (whom he excoriates viciously).

 The tract specifically acknowledges that many early Christians, including prominent ones, had a Judaic background.

 Evolution of Luther's views

 Medieval Church and the Jews

 Early in his life, Luther had argued that Jews had been prevented from converting to Christianity by the proclamation of what he believed to be an impure gospel by the Catholic Church, and he believed they would respond favorably to the evangelical message if it were presented to them gently.
 He expressed concern for the poor conditions in which they were forced to live, and insisted that anyone denying that Jesus was born a Jew was committing heresy.

 Luther's first known comment about Jewish people is in a letter written to Reverend Spalatin in 1514: